Restructuring and Redundancy Solicitors

 Work with industry-leading employment lawyers

-Our employment lawyers consistently appear in the directories of leading practitioners and are ranked by the leading client guides The Legal 500 and Chambers & Partners.
+Our employment lawyers consistently appear in the directories of leading practitioners and are ranked by the leading client guide, The Legal 500.
 This provides strong assurance that we offer an exceptional service.

 Miranda and Richard are members of the Employment Lawyers Association (ELA), further emphasising their specialist expertise.
 Richard and Miranda are also accredited mediators.